zhpinkman/robust-prototype-learning/PBN_CNN/README.md

-This directory contains the code for training and evaluating the Prototype-based networks with CNN backbone.
+This directory contains the code for training and evaluating the Prototype-based networks with CNN backbone that is based on the implementation of the paper, "Prototypical Convolutional Neural Network for a phrase-based explanation of sentiment classification".

 ## Requirements